 Start your career summary with your years of experience in the industry and the primary duties you performed.
 Use the job description as your guide when deciding on which duties to add.
 The more your resume relates to the job description of keywords, the better fit you will seem.

 Next, add a line that showcases any outstanding qualities that will add value to the company.
 A hiring manager would be interested to know if you have “strong people skills, sound mathematical abilities and a pro at handling difficult customers.”
 It’s important to note that these qualities should be proven with examples in the professional experience section to re-enforce your message.

-Customer focused Retail Assistant with eight years’ experience in upmarket furniture sales environment at various high-end malls.
-Well spoken, assertive with strong product knowledge which helped to build a strong recurring customer pool.
-Often surpasses sales targets, with drive, ambition and determination.
+‘Customer-focused Retail Assistant with eight years of experience in upmarket furniture sales environment at various high-end malls.
+Well-spoken, assertive with strong product knowledge which helped to build a strong recurring customer pool.
+Often surpasses sales targets, with drive, ambition and determination.‘

 An employer would expect to see the following proven foundational duties and skill sets within an applicant’s resume.
 Herewith a few examples of primary Retail Assistant duties in various industrial environments.

 A Retail Assistant at a Garden Outlet Mall may:

 - Provide excellent customer service with purchases, carrying plants and equipment for them, and handling garden equipment rentals.

 - Handle all financial transactions and maintain the cash drawer.